 To cook a half roast, cut back the rub ingredient quantities by 1/3.
 You’ll want to reduce the roasting time as well.
 Start checking for doneness after 20 minutes.
 If you have leftover pork, slice it as thinly as you can and use it for sandwiches.
 It’s great on a soft roll with honey mustard, a little thinly sliced sweet onion, and mild white Cheddar.

-A partially sliced boneless pork roast on a serving platter with a carving fork, garnished with rosemary and thyme.
+A partially sliced boneless pork roast on a serving platter with a carving fork, garnished with sprigs of fresh rosemary and thyme.

 Make It a Meal: Our Complete Menu